-- "Executive Summary" provides summarized information regarding our business, segments and financial results. - "Industry Trends and Uncertainties" discusses updates and changes to a number of trends and uncertainties included in our 2022 Annual Report that we believe may materially affect our future financial condition, results of operations or cash flows. - "Summary of Critical Accounting Estimates" explains the most critical estimates and judgments applied in determining our results in accordance with accounting principles generally accepted in the United States of America ("GAAP"). - "Non-GAAP and Other Financial Disclosures" defines key financial measures presented in our results of operations discussion that are not calculated in accordance with GAAP but are used by management in evaluating company and segment performance.
+- "Executive Summary" provides summarized information regarding our business, segments and financial results. - "Industry Trends and Uncertainties" discusses updates and changes to a number of trends and uncertainties included in our 2022 2023 Annual Report that we believe may materially affect our future financial condition, results of operations or cash flows. - "Summary of Critical Accounting Estimates" explains the most critical estimates and judgments applied in determining our results in accordance with accounting principles generally accepted in the United States of America ("GAAP"). - "Non-GAAP and Other Financial Disclosures" defines key financial measures presented in our results of operations discussion that are not calculated in accordance with GAAP but are used by management in evaluating company and segment performance.
 As described in this section, adjusted earnings is presented by key business activities which are derived, but different, from the line items presented in the GAAP statements of operations.
 This section also refers to certain other terms used to describe our insurance business and financial and operating metrics but is not intended to be exhaustive.

-Our Results of Operations discussion and analysis presents a review for the three months and ~~six~~ [nine](#) months ended [June 30, 2023](#) [September 30, 2023](#) and 2022 and period-over-period, as well as year-over-year, comparisons between these periods.
+Our Results of Operations discussion and analysis presents a review for the three months ended March 31, 2024 and nine months ended September 30, 2023 and 2022 2023 and period-over-period as well as year-over-year, comparisons between these periods.